About the program

 - wash clothing.

-The program will involve:
+The program involves:

 - collecting and testing samples of wastewater in sentinel sites across Australia for selected viruses